FreDiabetics/xDrip--Tasker-Tizen-Watchface-Integration/README.md

 Have fun with it.

-To get a really graet looking Watchface to have a look on your BG Values please go to https://getwatchmaker.com/user/Bkd6tbYxr
+To get a really graet looking Watchface to have a look on your BG Values please Downlaod wach from above and copy and paste it path: InternalStorage/BeautifulWatches/watches Then open Watchmake and navigate to My Watches.
+Sync it to your watch and e Voila :)

 You welcome to follow me and give me a download ;) If you follow me your never gonna pass a new CGM Watchface.
 Every wacthface will be free of cost.
 Not only now.
 Everytime in future.